filipesilva/multi-stage-queue/README.md

 Additionally, for offline-first applications, you also need to ensure a local cache for each non-local log.
 This cache will need to store the all events in that stage that are not known to have been removed, and be able to retrieve on subscription.
-Without it you will not be able restart the application and get back to the same MQS state.
+Without it you will not be able restart the application and get back to the same MSQ state.

 You can use extra stages to sync to these caches.
 In the example above, you could cache the server events by adding `Stage 4 - Server local cache`.